 My brain has been burnt to a crisp for the past month, so I took advice from Raymond Carver to not fight the "terrific urge to lie in bed all day and read."
 By the New York Times' definition, I'm "languishing."
 I consider it being lazy with purpose.
-Some personal updates since I've last published: I'm fully vaccinated after Ms. Moderna roundhouse-kicked my immune system's ass, the boyfriend has moved to New York (media couple status unlocked), and I've started wearing less and going out more, in an attempt to be "slutty in vibe," but not "slutty in actions."
+Some personal updates since I've last published: I'm fully vaccinated after Ms. Moderna roundhouse-kicked my immune system's ass, my long distance lover has moved to New York, and I've started wearing less and going out more, in an attempt to be "slutty in vibe," but not "slutty in actions."
 Busy, to say the least!
-This week's newsletter is on the gradual death of online anonymity and the delightful weirdness of affirmative memes.

 I've tried writing this dispatch three times.
 My first attempt was in early April, after I came across a Times' opinion piece declaring that we could be different people after the pandemic, that our personalities are ever-changing like sand dunes.
 Since then, I've started associating sand dunes with personalities, imagining how my post-pandemic self could resemble the monstrous sandworms in the still-to-be-released movie Dune: feral, yonic creatures that, according to one Reddit user, attack all rhythmic vibrations on pure instinct.
 No thoughts, just (deadly) vibes.